textiles-lab/autoknit/README.md

 ## Pre-Build Releases

-This code is automatically build using Github Actions
+This code is automatically built using Github Actions; check for releases at https://github.com/textiles-lab/autoknit/releases .
+However, it is also reasonably straightforward to build on your own using the steps below.

 ## Building